Soundararajaperumal temple, Thadikombu

 The Soundararajaperumal Temple is a temple dedicated to Hindu god Vishnu, located in Thadikombu, a village near Dindigul in the South Indian state of Tamil Nadu.
 Constructed in Dravidian style of architecture, the temple is believed to have been built by Achyuta Deva Raya during the 16th century CE.
 Vishnu is worshipped as Soundararaja Perumal and his consort Lakshmi as Soundaravalli.

 The temple is known for the Ranga Mandapam, which features rare life size sculptures.
 The temple has two inscriptions dating from the Nayak period.
 The temple has a five-tiered rajagopuram (gateway tower) and enshrined within a granite wall.
 The complex contains all the shrines and water bodies associated with it.
 The special features of the temple are a separate shrine for the Hindu deities of love, Manmatha and Rati.

 Soundararaja Perumal is believed to have appeared for the sage Mandukya.
 The temple observes six daily rituals and three yearly festivals.
-The chariot festival, celebrated during the Tamil month of Chittirai (March–April), is the most prominent festival of the temple.
+The chariot festival, Bramotsavam is celebrated during the Tamil month of Aadi (July - August), is the most prominent festival of the temple.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.